Quick Links

 “[Pupils] learn to love reading and have access to a rich variety of high-quality texts.”

-Ofsted Report May 2022
+Ofsted Report

 At Woods Loke Primary School, we know that learning to read opens up a whole new world for our children to learn through and enjoy.
 Click on the headings below to find out more about the Woods Loke Reading Offer: